 Paxos Island: Tips to Plan Your Visit to Paxos Greece

-I had always wanted to visit Paxos, also known as Paxi, a tiny hideaway island a few nautical miles off the south of Corfu Known as the romantic hideaway of the god Poseidon, it’s the smallest of the Ionian islands.
-As I was planning a trip to Corfu, I decided that this was a good opportunity to spend a few days exploring Paxos Island as well.
+I had always wanted to visit Paxos Island, also known as Paxi, a tiny hideaway island a few nautical miles off the south of Corfu Known as the romantic hideaway of the god Poseidon, it’s the smallest of the Ionian islands.
+As I was planning a trip to Corfu, I decided this was a good opportunity to spend a few days exploring Paxos Island.

 Find a Hotel in Paxos CLOSE to Town

 I booked a pension online that on the map showed it to be close to the main town of Gaios.
 The pension hostess met me at the ferry and drove me to her pleasant home on a hillside above the port.

 Unfortunately, once I got there, I realized I was nowhere near the town but in a rather isolated rural area.
 I arrived early morning with nothing but my suitcase and I needed to find somewhere to eat.
 So I walked down the long hillside to port only to find that there was no taverna there, just a stand offering sandwiches, pop or beer.

 Then, when I wanted to return to the pension and called a taxi, I was told there were only four taxis on the island, and all of them were busy.
 What to do?
 It was a long walk back up the hill for an elder like me.
 I phoned the hostess and explained my plight.
 Thankfully, she drove down to get me.
 Lesson number one: When visiting this island, make sure you book a hotel near the town or have your own transportation.